UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Satellite internet works almost anywhere but is slower, while 5G and fixed wireless offer faster speeds but require proximity to towers or a clear line of sight.

-5G Home Internet captures the same cellular network signals as your smartphone.
-You place a sleek gateway device in your home near a window to catch the signal.
-It is incredibly convenient, but cellular waves can struggle to penetrate dense tree canopies, deep valleys, or homes built with metal roofs.
-Weather events like heavy rain or snow can also temporarily reduce your signal strength.
+5G Home Internet captures the exact same cellular network signals as your mobile smartphone.
+You simply place a sleek gateway device near a window to catch the signal and broadcast Wi-Fi throughout your house.
+It is incredibly convenient and affordable, but the radio waves can occasionally struggle to deeply penetrate dense tree canopies or homes built with heavy metal roofs.

 Learn more about 5G Home Internet vs. Satellite Internet